ccswbs/UoGd7-Training/styleguide.md

 ```
 ![Image of all bootstrap buttons](/images/slideshow.jpg)

-#Templates
+## Templates

-##Two Columns
+### Two Columned List
-This code snippet demonstrates the method you would use to create two columns.
+This code snippet demonstrates the method you would use to create a two columned list.

 ```HTML
 <div class="row">